pauld-splunk/gcp_dashboards/Splunk_gcp_dashboards/README.md

 ## Setup / Installation

+### Sourcetypes
+For the dashboards to work properly, you will need to ensure that these sourcetypes are used.
+This is especially important if you are using HEC as a collection method.

+All logs via pub-sub : <strong>google:gcp:pubsub:message</strong>

+Note vpc flow logs can also be <strong>google:gcp:compute:vpc_flows</strong>

+All asset data : <strong>google:gcp:assets</strong>, <strong>google:gcp:buckets:jsondata</strong> or <strong>google:gcp:compute:instance</strong>

+All metrics (events) : google:gcp:monitoring

 ### Macros
 The GCP app requires some initial setup of macros to work with your Splunk environment.
 Set the macro settings according to the tables below: